Embracing All The Angles For Workplace Roommates

 Making It Happen

-The pre-existing building layout imposed a prominent 45-degree angle in the middle of the space, which we approached as an opportunity instead of an obstacle.
+The pre-existing building layout imposed a prominent 45-degree angle in the middle of the space, which we approached as an opportunity rather than an obstacle.
 It became a locus for the two organizations to intermesh.

-To further resolve the geometric tension of the angle, we cut carpet and ceiling tiles diagonally, creating right triangles that we then arranged into unique patterns, like eight-pointed stars.
-The eight-pointed star represents different peoples all around the globe, offering a nod to the traditions of Dakota quiltmaking and Islamic decorative art in particular, which are both central to the communities that the two organizations serve.
+To further resolve the geometric tension of the angle, we used the shape of right triangles in both the ceiling and carpet layouts to form unique patterns.
+Most prominent among these patterns was the eight-pointed star.
+This symbol was meaningful because it represented different peoples all around the globe, offering a nod to the traditions of Dakota quilt-making and Islamic decorative art in particular—communities served by both of the two organizations. .